 If you're wondering where to go for Korean food in London, you definitely have to check out New Malden, London's Korean town- there was a Samsung factory there ages ago so lots of Koreans moved there- so much so that they even have Korean signs!
 There are tons of Korean eateries on the high street, but my favourite is a little further away (maybe a 10 minutes walk from the tube?).
 It's called Jin Go Gae and was recommended by a Korean friend!

-Another friend who married a Korean guy gave me a recipe for home made instant noodles, but I don’t often have Asian pears in the house, so I resort to instant versions when I have a craving.
-Some are awful and some delicious, and I’m losing track of what is what, so keeping track in this post in which I’ll be compiling my Korean instant cold noodles reviews.
+Another (Singaporean) friend who married a Korean guy gave me a recipe for home made instant noodles, but I don't often have Asian pears in the house, so I resort to instant versions when I have a craving.
+Some are awful and some delicious, so I thought I'd help you not waste calories by compiling my Korean instant cold noodles reviews.
 Will update it every time I try a new brand!

 Chung Soo Bibim Naeng Myeon review - TOSS

 SGD$9 for a packet of 6 from harinmart.com

 I had really, really high expectations for this instant naeng myeon (it was the 1st I'd ever tried) as I'd bought it from a specialist Korean grocer in Singapore (harinmart).
 Unfortunately, it really sucked.
 It tasted so bad that I only cooked with it once and could never make myself use it again- in fact, I was going to give up on instant cold noodles forever (which my health would have probably thanked me for) but alas I caved when I saw a promo for another brand on Redmart, which turned out to be really good!